 The four main islands (Bazaruto, Benguerra, Magaruque and Santa Carolina) can all be accessed via plane, helicopter, or boat from the charming coastal town of Vilanculos.

 Bazaruto is the largest of all the islands in the archipelago and is known for its beautiful turquoise sweater, idyllic beaches, and wild fauna.
-Our recommendations for accommodation on this island are the Indigo Bay Island Resort & Spa or Bazaruto Lodge.
+Our recommendations for accommodation on this island are the Anantara Bazaruto Island Resort.

 The island of Benguerra offers snorkeling, scuba diving, deep sea fishing, 4×4 tours, star-gazing and walks.
 Benguerra also features the eco-friendly luxury lodge, Azura.
 The resort is the first eco-boutique and was just granted its Carbon Neutral Status, another first in Mozambique’s history.
-Another resort our team highly recommends is the Marlin Lodge that accommodates its guests in 17 luxury chalets and suites.
-Yet another option is the Benguerra Island Lodge which features exquisite accommodation, a wide range of activities, and outstanding cuisine amongst breathtaking views.
+Another resort our team highly recommends is the Benguerra Island Lodge which features exquisite accommodation, a wide range of activities, and outstanding cuisine amongst breathtaking views.

 Magaruque is a tiny island that one can easily walk around in just one afternoon.
 There are hundreds of shells that are exposed by the low tides on its sandy shores and it offers excellent snorkeling and scuba diving.
 Dolphins often pass by within meters of the beach in the shallow waters.
 The island is easily accessible from Benguerra and Vilanculos.